 Your request has been successfully delivered to our team, we will get back to you as soon as possible.

-This morning, you will be transferred to Yangon airport for a domestic flight to Sittwe, was an important trade centre during British colonial times.
-On arrival in Sittwe airport, you will be welcomed by our Asia Senses guide and transferred to the hotel for check in.
-Then continue with a leisurely sightseeing tour of Sittwe.
+This morning, you will be transferred to Yangon airport for a domestic flight to Sittwe, an important trade centre during British colonial times.
+Arrive at Sittwe airport, you will be met by our Asia Senses guide and transferred to the hotel for check in.

 Shwe Thazin Sittwe Hotel

 Pay a visit to the local market in Sittwe and observe how the local buy and sell products.
 Transfer to the jetty for a private boat trip along the Kaladan River to Mrauk U. Relax and enjoy lunch on board and the riverside scenery during the 5 to 7 hours journey upstream.
 Upon arrival, you will be transferred to your hotel for check in.

 MRAUK U, which means "North Far" may seem to be a sleepy village today but it was former capital in the 15th century and once one of the richest cities in all of Asia.
 At its peak, Mrauk U controlled half of Bangladesh, modern day Rakhine State (Arakan) and the western part of Lower Burma.
 There are hundreds of ancient temples and pagodas, many of which are well-preserved remain of the powerful empire that once flourished here.

 In the afternoon, begin your Mrauk U tour with a visit to Htukkant Thein Temple, the reputed temple in the ancient Arakanese city, located on a small hill and.
 Nearby is the famous Shittaung Pagoda or "temple of the 80.000 Buddhas" with a maze-like floor plan inside built in 1535 by King Minbin who reigned from 1513 to 1553.
 The king built this fortress-temple after repulsing a Portuguese attack.